nadavski/Security_Lists/README.md

 # Security_Lists

-Just a collection of lists for educational purposes and pentesters but it's good as fuck.
+Just a collection of lists for educational purposes and pentesters. but it's good as fuck.